hermonochy/QuizMaster/README.md

 ![](images/QM2.png)

 1. Run quizcreator by opening QuizMaster and clicking `Make a Quiz`.
 You can also start it separately with `./quizcreator` on the command line interface in Linux.
 2. Use it to manage and create quiz questions.
 The `Add` button can add questions.
-As it is multiple choice, you need to give a correct answser and a set of wrong answers, seperated by commas.
-Adding the time limit is optional, in the format of an integer number of seconds.
-The average is 10 - 20 seconds.
-Afterwards, save it in an apropriate folder.
-A common mistake made by many users is to leave the question editor window open, which blocks QuizCreator.
+As it is multiple choice, you need to give a correct answer and a set of wrong answers, separated by commas.
+Adding questions is easy and intuitive.

 ## QuizMasterMini
 [QuizMasterMini](https://github.com/hermonochy/QuizMasterMini) is a smaller version of the application, made for smaller devices or people on a budget with data volumes.

 ## Features

 ### Quiz Game:
+- Classic game mode without timing and score recording.
-- Timed quiz questions with countdown.
+- Timed quiz questions with countdown (Speed Run).
 - Ability to answer questions and receive scores.
 - Background music during gameplay.
 - Start QuizCreator
 - Change settings

 ### Quiz Creator:
-- Add, Edit, Delete, Save, Load functions for quiz questions.
+- Add, Edit, Delete, Save, and Load functions for quiz questions.
 - Interactive GUI interface for managing quiz questions.

 Enjoy the combined functionalities of creating quizzes and playing quiz games with the Quiz Creator and Quiz Game applications provided in this code!
 Please add some extra quizzes for others.
-This repository is open to pull requests.
+This repository welcomes contributions from everyone.
-*Note: Many of the example quizzes are AI or teenage schoolchildren written, so may contain incorrect information.*
+*Note: Many of the example quizzes are written by AI or teenage schoolchildren, so they may contain incorrect information.*

 ## Future Work

-- more methods of answering questions
+- More methods of answering questions
-- adding pictures to questions
+- Adding pictures to questions
-- more user friendly method of installing the game
+- More user-friendly method of installing the game
-- multiplayer options
+- Multiplayer options
-- different game modes
+- Different game modes
-- web app option
+- Web app option
 - Add links to external sources